dustin-ruetz/web-devdeps/README.md

 ## Usage and Development

-Prerequisite: The following instructions assume that [Node.js](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/installation#using-corepack) are installed.
+Prerequisite: The following instructions assume that [Node.js](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/installation#using-corepack) are installed and that [VS Code](https://code.visualstudio.com/Download) is being used as the IDE.

 ### Usage in Projects